$8.5 million allocated to help struggling Oregon families - KOBI-TV NBC5 / KOTI-TV NBC2

-SALEM, Ore. – Over $8 million is being provided by the Oregonians who need help during the COVID-19 pandemic.
+SALEM, Ore. – Over $8 million is being provided for Oregonians who need help during the COVID-19 pandemic.

 According to Oregon Housing and Community Services, the economic fallout from the coronavirus pandemic has left many Oregonians without the money to pay rent, buy food or make utility payments.